BadPingHere/dernal/README.md

   - Owner, Online, Total members, Wars and territory count, Top Season Ratings and Top Contributing Members.

 > [!NOTE]
-> Due to limited API usage, if you intend to use Detector, you must self host the bot.
-To add, for any /guild activity and /guild leaderboard commands, you will need generateActivitySQL.py creating the database for it.
+> For self-hosting, you will need to run dernal with the activitySQL script to use /guild activity/leaderboard commands, /player activity commands, and /giveaway commands.
 Or you can join the [Fruman Bee](https://discord.gg/Nq3BTr9Pqf) discord to use our database.

 ## How To Use

-To use this discord bot, you need to either pick the legacy, webhook version, or the supported discord bot.
+To use this discord bot, you need to either pick the legacy webhook version, or the supported discord bot (recommended).

 #### Discord bot

-If you use our hosted bot, you can add it to your server via this [link](https://discord.com/oauth2/authorize?client_id=1270960638382051368), but it will not have the full capabilities due to api ratelimits, notably losing access to Detector.
-If you want to use the full capabilities, you should self host the bot.
+If you use our hosted bot, you can add it to your server via this [link](https://discord.com/oauth2/authorize?client_id=1270960638382051368).
+However, if you wish to self-host, follow these instructions:

 To clone and run this discord bot, you'll need [Git](https://git-scm.com), [Python](https://www.python.org/downloads/) and [Pip](https://nodejs.org/en/download/) installed on your computer.
 From your command line: